Chevrolet Spark Insurance Rates

 | Wyoming | $1,100 | -$134 | -10.9% |

-Opting for high physical damage deductibles could save up to $360 each year, whereas increasing liability limits will increase rates.
-Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $462 more per year.
+Opting for high physical damage deductibles can save as much as $360 annually, while buying higher liability limits will increase rates.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $462 more each year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are likely paying at least $1,500 to $2,100 extra every year, depending on your age.
-Insurance for high-risk drivers can cost anywhere from 42% to 135% more than the average rate.
+If you have a few points on your driving record or tend to cause accidents, you could be paying at least $1,500 to $2,100 additional every year, depending on your age.
+A high-risk auto insurance policy ranges from 42% to 135% more than the average rate.
 View High Risk Driver Rates

-Because rates have so much variability, the best way to figure out your exact price is to do a rate comparison from as many companies as possible.
-Every company utilizes a different rate formula, so the rates will be varied from one company to the next.
+Because rates have so much variability, the only way to know your exact price is to get quotes from multiple companies.
+Each auto insurer utilizes a different rate formula, and rates will be varied from one company to the next.

 | Model Year | Comprehensive | Collision | Liability | Total Premium |